Slain dictator's daughter turns to mother's legacy in bid to lead South Korea

 "It was my mother's dream and her dream is now mine," she said at her mother's memorial service this month.

-Critics say she has failed to apologise sufficiently for her father's rule.
+Critics say she has failed to apologize sufficiently for her father's rule.

 Her likely opponent in the election, former human rights lawyer Moon Jae-in, who forged his political credentials in the pro-democracy movement, accuses Park of being a throwback to dictatorship.